cambridge-cares/CitiesKG/agents/README.md

 ### Install and Build

-1. The build requires two dependencies, which are provided through the installation of two local jars to the .m2 repoistory:
+1. The build requires two dependencies, which are provided through the installation of two local jars to the .m2 repoistory.
+Go the main project directory "CitiesKG" (not "agents") and execute the initialization step to install the two local jars.

 ```
-cd <project directory>
+cd <main project directory>

 mvn initialize
 ```